alexandre10044/DofusLike-C/README.md

 Version required: CSFML-2.5-sources.zip

 UPDATE:
-To run this project, you have to install the official epitech csfml lib -> Run the file build_csfml.sh.
+To run this project, you have to install CSFML 2.5 lib -> Run the file build_csfml.sh.

 USAGE:
 ./my_rpg {playerName}